co2meter-org/ExampleCode/K30/README.md

 >image

 ## Section 1: Operating Your K30 Sensor
-The K30 Sensor requires a power source of 5-14 Volts DC at 300mA.
 The K30 Sensor can communicate via UART, I2C and Analog Output Voltage.
-The K30 can be ordered with the optional CM-0024 Development Kit.

-- ### 1.1 CM-0024 Development Kit
+- ### 1.1 CM-0024 K30 Sensor Development Kit
-The CM-0024 Development Kit includes a USB cable to connect the Sensor to a computer USB Port.
+The CM-0024 Development Kit includes a USB cable wired to the K30 Sensor.
+Simply plug the Sensor into a USB Port and run the software.

-- ### 1.1.1 Connecting to a Windows PC with Gaslab Software CO2meter offers Free Gaslab Software that can be downloaded to a Windows 7 ot 10 computer.
+- ### 1.1.1 Connecting a CM-0024 to Gaslab Software
+CO2meter offers Free Gaslab Software that can be downloaded to a Windows 7 ot 10 computer.
 Gaslab allows users to read sensor values, calibrate sensors, log data, create spreadsheets and print graphs.

 Download our FREE Gaslab Software from this link
 >link

-- ### 1.1.2 Connecting to a Raspberry Pi with python code.
+- ### 1.1.2 Connecting a CM-0024 to Raspberry Pi with Python Code

 Plug the USB Cable into the USB Port of a Raspberry Pi.
 Run the following Python Script.